Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 ## Predicates

-I've spent a lot of time moaning about TypeScript
+I've spent a lot of time bashing TypeScript

 Let's take a break, and I'll show you a reason to love it.